ZhanpZ/Flix/README.md

 ### Notes
 Describe any challenges encountered while building the app.
+- Part of the image seems cropped on the side of the screen and I do not really know how to fix it

 📝 `NOTE` Paste this template at the top of your existing `README.md` file from part 1 of this assignment. (🚫 Remove this paragraph after after checking off completed user stories)